data61/PSL/MiLkMaId/README.md

      where `bla` is an innermost function that is applied to (a) variable(s),
    - the `induct` method has `n` arguments in the uncurried form where n is the number of arguments in the conclusion of `bla.induct` in the uncurried form,
+   - for some `bla`,
-   - the arguments to the `induct` method are the arguments to `bla` in the proof obligation, and
+      - all arguments to it are used as arguments to the `induct` method and
-   - the order of arguments of the `induct` method is consistent with the order of the arguments to `bla` in the proof obligation.
+      - they appear in the same order.
 - [ ] 4.
 If the first sub-goal involves a meta-implication and terms of types that are defined with the `datatype` keyword in the conclusion of the meta-implication, one should apply induction on the term that has a type defined with the `datatype` keyword.